 But because some species of algae can look similar to each other, HABStats further characterizes and classifies each cell or colony using Raman spectroscopy, a vibrational spectroscopy.
-A laser shines on each cell, causing its molecules to vibrate and shifting the spectrum of light reflected back.
-The reflected light’s spectral composition.
+A laser shines intense monochromatic light on each cell, causing its molecules to vibrate and shift the spectrum of light reflected back.
 Molecules reflect a unique spectrum of light, which HABStats analyzes to more finely identify each species of algae.

 “That shift in wavelength is a function of specific chemical compounds and molecular structure,” said Gallager.
-The light each algae cell reflects back “can be considered a fingerprint of a specific groups of compounds representing a cell.”
+The light each algal cell reflects back “can be considered a fingerprint of a specific group of compounds representing a cell.”

 Those specific compounds might be unique to an algae species and useful for determining what type and how many of a given species is present.

-CPICS and HABStats use a deep learning model, so with each image and spectrum identified, they get better at identifying the next one.
+CPICS and HABStats use a deep learning model, so with each image and spectrum identified, they get better at identifying the next one (Fig 2).

-The current methods for monitoring algal blooms are slower and more labor intensive than needed, Gallager said.
+The current methods for monitoring algal blooms are slower and more labor-intensive than necessary, Gallager said.

 A city’s water manager needs to keep an eye on algal blooms.
 A toxic bloom can cause disruptions to drinking water supplies, as it famously did in Toledo, Ohio, in 2014.

-Often times, drinking water managers rely on manual sampling and identification of algae.
-After water is collected, cells are counted and identified under a microscope.
-Managers know they might have a problem if cell counts are too high for problematic algae like Microcystis, a fairly common freshwater cyanobacterium that can produce the liver toxin microcystin.
+Oftentimes, drinking water managers rely on manual sampling and identification of algae.
+After water is collected, cells are counted and identified under a microscope by expert algal taxonomists.
+Managers know they might have a problem if cell counts are too high for problematic cyanobacteria like Microcystis, a fairly common freshwater cyanobacterium that can produce the liver toxin microcystin.

 But, just knowing a drinking water source has too many potentially toxic cells doesn’t mean it’s toxic at that time.
 A specific and complex toxicity test needs to be run.
-That’s a test many cities aren’t equipped to carry out and samples may need to be sent away to another lab, which could take up to several weeks, in some cases, Gallager said.
+That’s a test many cities aren’t equipped to carry out and samples may need to be sent away to another lab to be analyzed, which could take up to several weeks, in some cases, Gallager said.

-CPICS and HABStats could eliminate a lot of that labor and waiting for results.
-Water managers will no longer risk closing off non-toxic water or leaving toxic water open to the public while they wait for results.
+CPICS and HABStats could eliminate a lot of that labor and time spent waiting for results.
+Water managers will no longer risk closing off non-toxic water or leaving toxic water open to the public while waiting for results.

-Because CPICS and HABStats can relay such specific information in real time, they might help researchers not just monitor algal blooms for threats to drinking water, but better understand how they work.
+Because CPICS and HABStats can relay such specific information to a central website in real time, they might help researchers not just monitor algal blooms for threats to drinking water, but better understand how they work.